tmswfrk/bicycle-water-cooler/content/blog/Guides/Traveling_by_Car/index.md

 date: 2020-07-12T12:16:50-07:00
 summary: "The most common way I travel to do epic rides on my bike."
 description: "Driving somewhere new to ride your bike can be incredibly rewarding.
 And packing your bike into a car with all your supplies doesn't have to be a chore."
-image: "/img/2020/07/stuffincar.jpg"
+image: stuffincar
-imagealt: "Packing up your bike into your car with all your supplies doesn't have to be a chore.
-Image contains: bicycles, Ford Escape, bags, backpacks, souvenirs."
 categories: ["Bike Travel"]
-tags: ["Car Travel"]
+tags: ["Travel"]
 keywords: ["traveling with your bike", "put bike in car", "skewers versus thru axles", "different kinds of bike racks for your car"]
 draft: false
+resources:
+- src: '*/stuffincar.jpeg'
+  name: "stuffincar"
+  title: ""
+  params:
+    alt: "Packing up your bike into your car with all your supplies doesn't have to be a chore.
+Image contains: bicycles, Ford Escape, bags, backpacks, souvenirs."
+- src: '*/4series.jpg'
+  name: "4series"
+  title: "With the front wheel off and the seats folded, it fits nicely"
+  params:
+    alt: "Bike fits when placed in trunk of sedan with seats folded down"
+- src: '*/jumbovismabikerack.jpg'
+  name: "jumbovisma"
+  title: "That was a wild day, Galibier climb, stage 19 of the 2019 Tour de France"
+  params:
+    alt: "Bike rack on top of Team Jumbo Visma support car during 2019 Tour de France"
+- src: '*/nicebike.jpg'
+  name: "nicebike"
+  title: "It's usually a junky car with a nice bike as opposed to the opposite"
+  params:
+    alt: "New bike placed in bike rack on top of old car"
+    width: 50
+- src: '*/trunkrack.jpg'
+  name: "trunkrack"
+  title: "It was a nice, but heavy, rack"
+  params:
+    alt: "Hitch mounted bike rack with bicycle on back of sedan"
+    exclude_gps: true
+- src: '*/skewer.jpg'
+  name: "skewer"
+  title: "These are super easy to take off and put back on"
+  params:
+    alt: "Quick release skewer for road bike"
+- src: '*/thruaxle.jpg'
+  name: "thruaxle"
+  title: "This one doesn't have the handle, and needs to be removed by a hex wrench"
+  params:
+    alt: "Thru axle for road bike"
+- src: '*/padspacer.jpg'
+  name: "padspacer"
+  title: "Cheap, but handy"
+  params:
+    alt: "Disc brake pad spacer for use when no rotor present"
+    width: 50
+- src: '*/final.jpg'
+  name: "final"
+  title: "We always collect stuff throughout the trip"
+  params:
+    alt: "Rear of SUV full of bicycles and luggage after a long trip to San Diego, California"
+- src: '*/oscars.jpg'
+  name: "oscars"
+  title: "Oscars has some amazing fish tacos, and there are several locations"
+  params:
+    alt: "Two fish tacos from Oscar's in San Diego, California"
 ---
 # It isn't as awkward as you'd think
 While I love to ride in the area where I live, specifically the mid-peninsula of the San Francisco Bay Area, there are plenty of great opportunities to ride elsewhere.
 Loading up my bike, often along with my girlfriend's bike since she rides with me a lot, is a relatively easy thing to do once you do it a few times.